MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/faq.md

 ## Known issues

-### Customers from outside of the United States signing up for Virtual Agent
+### Customers from outside supported data locations signing up for Virtual Agent

 Preview is currently only supported in the locations listed in the [supported data locations](data-location.md) topic, with data stored in respective data centers.
 If your company is located outside of the supported data locations, you need to create a custom environment with the region set to a supported data location before you can create your bot.
 For more information on how to create a custom PowerApps environment, see [Creating a PowerApps environment](getting-started-new-environment.md).